 Many arguments are plausible.
 Many arguments are made today: that aliens exist; that Jesus of Nazareth never lived; that Jesus didn’t die on a cross or rise from the dead.
 People argue that God is dead; that an infinite number of universes exist in which an infinite variety of realities play out in an infinite variety of ways.

 Paul ultimately appeals to “Christ in you” to the Colossians, saying, “Therefore, as you received Christ Jesus, so walk in him.”
 Paul appeals to their shared experience, which is Christ, the risen, living Lord.
-The shared experience of the presence of Christ and of the Holy Spirit was front and center in the world of First Century Christians.
+The shared experience of the presence of Christ and of the Holy Spirit was front and center in the world of Paul and the 1st Century Christians.

 Paul wasn’t likely speaking of Greek philosophy here, however.
-He was likely addressing the Jewish claims that Jesus was not their messiah, that Gentiles cannot follow God apart from devotion to Mosaic law.
-Paul is talking here not about ideas for the sake of novelty but dogma for the sake of tradition.
+He was likely addressing the Jewish claims that Jesus was not their messiah and that Gentiles cannot follow God apart from devotion to Mosaic law.
+Paul may have been talking here not just about ideas for the sake of novelty but also about dogma for the sake of tradition.

-While Greeks indulged in an orgy of ideas, Hebrews clung dogmatically, religiously and stubbornly to their ritualistic past.
-Not that they were wrong to have have carefully preserved Mosaic law, but they missed the very point of it – it pointed to the necessity and the coming of Christ.
+While Greeks indulged in an orgy of ideas, Hebrews clung dogmatically, religiously and stubbornly to their dogma and traditions.
+Not that they were wrong to have carefully preserved the Mosaic law, but they missed the very point of it – it pointed to the necessity and the coming of Christ.
 They were the fundamentalists of their time.

 Jesus is not just a new idea, and Jesus is not reducible to rules about eating and drinking and ritual observances.
 Jesus is the substance, and those things are only shadows.
 (Col. 2:17) Jesus is the reality of which religious observance is only a specter.
-Jesus is the reality for which ideas are like hands groping in the darkness.
+Jesus is the reality for which ideas are like hands groping in the darkness: they grasp nothing of any substance if they do not take hold of Christ.

 As I think about the delusion of plausible arguments, I think of my own journey.
-I loved the academic life of college where arguments are pursued like Greeks at in the markets of Athens.
-I think of my own experience of Christ in me to which I have held and continue to hold, despite the winds and waves that have threatened to undo me.
+I loved the academic life of college where arguments are pursued like Greeks entertaining novel ideas in the markets of Athens.
+I think of my own experience of Christ in me to which I have held and continue to hold, despite the winds and waves that have threatened to blow me off course.

 Christ in me is my hope.
 I hope in the author and the perfecter of my faith.
 I seek to walk with He who began a good work in me, and who I can trust will complete what He started.
 I yield, and I yield again, to the risen, living Christ who died for me that I might live.